ITensor/website/docs/cppv3/classes/mps.md

   Efficiently replace all tensors of this MPS with the corresponding tensors of another MPS `phi`, which must have the same number of sites.

-## MPS Tag Methods
+## MPS Tag and Prime Methods

-MPS have the same tagging methods that are defined for ITensors and IndexSets.
-See the __Tag Methods__ section of the [[IndexSet documentation|classes/indexset]] for a complete list of methods.
+MPS have the same tag and prime methods that are defined for ITensors and IndexSets.
+See the __Tag and Prime Methods__ section of the [[IndexSet documentation|classes/indexset]] for a complete list of methods.

 When applied to an MPS, the method is applied to every MPS tensor.